danielbrendel/hortusfox-web/CONTRIBUTING.md

 Users can now select the new language via their preferences and you can also set the language as default in the admin dashboard.

 **Note:** Pull requests of missing translations are appreciated.
 Please tag the associated issue of your pull request with the `localization` tag.

+## Docker / docker compose

+The project's main purpose is the HortusFox app.
+Thus there is only a minimum docker setup provided.
+There are many specific uses cases and deployment tools available and the project can hardly support all of them.
+In conclusion you can expand on the current docker setup, but pull requests for docker specific changes will be rejected unless they address security vulnerabilities or bug fixes.